mfcd/accuratelywrong/autodiff.md

 # Introduction

->OK, Deep Learning has outlived its usefulness as a buzz-phrase.
-Deep Learning est mort.
-Vive Differentiable Programming!
-Yan LeCun

 In my previous post, while discussing the importance of DSLs in ML and AI, we mentioned the idea of Software 2.0, introduced in [this article]((https://medium.com/@karpathy/software-2-0-a64152b37c35)
 ) by Andrej Karpathy: